 This is a course about data structures and programming methods.
 It happens to also teach Java, since it is hard to teach programming without a language.
-However, it is not intended as an exhaustive course on Java, the World-Wide Web, creating Android apps, user interfaces, graphics, or any of that fun stuff.
+However, it is not intended as an exhaustive course on Java, creating Android apps, user interfaces, graphics, or any of that fun stuff.